pmjones/php-styler/README.md

 return new Config(
     files: new Files(__DIR__ . '/src'),
     styler: new Styler(),
+    cache: __DIR__ . '/.php-styler.cache',
 );
 ```

-The `files` parameter is any `iterable` of file names to which PHP-Styler should be applied.
-(If the _Files_ object is not to your liking, try [Symfony Finder](https://symfony.com/doc/current/components/finder.html) instead.)
+- `iterable $files` is any `iterable` of file names to which PHP-Styler should be applied.
+(If the PHP-Styler _Files_ object is not sufficient for your purposes, try [Symfony Finder](https://symfony.com/doc/current/components/finder.html) instead.)

-The `styler` parameter is any instance of _Styler_, whether the default one or any custom extended class.
+- `Styler $styler` is any instance of _Styler_, whether the default one or any custom extended class.

+- `?string $cache` is the name of the cache file; the last-modified time of this empty file indicates the last time PHP-Styler was applied.
+If `$cache` is null then no caching will be used.

 The _Styler_ instance can be configured with these constructor parameters: